tabulify/tabulify/db-jdbc/README.md

-# Ansi
+# Db Jdbc

 ## About

-A SQL Database that will implement the SQL ANSI grammar.

-The [loader module](../db-loader/README.md) uses the SQL statement.
+A data system implementation based on Jdbc.

+If a database driver implements ANSI, it should work without a SQL database implementation but as this is never the case, jdbc database should implement the SQL Database interface.

+The reference implementation is the Sqlite one.
+The tests are there.

 ## Note